 What is Financial Forecasting?

-According to Investopedia, forecasting is the use of historic data to determine the direction of future trends.
+According to Investopedia, forecasting is the use of historical data to determine the direction of future trends.
 If you’ve ever reviewed the previous month’s revenue to predict how much you’ll make the next month, then you’ve already started forecasting.

 Forecasting can show how to allocate your budget or plan for anticipated expenses for an upcoming period of time.